pderksen98/push_swap/README.md

 ## Project

-The challenge of this project was to sort a random list of integers using the smallest number of moves, 2 stacks and a limited set of operations.
+The challenge of this 42 project was to sort a random list of integers using the smallest amount of operations, 2 stacks and a limited set of operations.
+The aim of this project is to learn how to write an algorithm and how to optimize it.

 You start of with two empty stacks: **A** and **B**.
 You are given a random list of integers via command line arguments.

-The following moves are allowed:
+The following operations are allowed:

 | Instructions | Description
 | -------------| ------------- |